Lena and Henry walked from their home at 191 Sullivan Place to watch the last home game played at Ebbets Field.

-Lena was pleased that they could use the driveway to bring items directly into the kitchen or basement after shopping.
+Lena loved how they could bring items into the kitchen or basement right from the driveway.

-Her second favorite feature of her home?
-Its basement.
+Her second favorite place in her home was the basement.

 Lena was a hairstylist by trade, and after working for years in other salons, she decided to start her own beauty salon business in the basement.

-There was so much space available that she even set up a waiting room, complete with television, bathroom and magazine racks.
+There was so much space available that she even set up a waiting room, complete with television, bathroom and magazine rack.